-The Keto Diet: What Is It, How Does It Work, And Is It For You?POSTED ON Aug 14, 2019
+The Keto Diet: What Is It, How Does It Work, And Is It For You?UPDATED ON Jun 21, 2022

 In this article, I’ll be looking at one of the most popular nutrition plans in today’s health and fitness scene: the ketogenic diet.
 I’ll run through what it is and whether or not you should give it a go.

 The basics of Keto – what is it?

 The ketogenic diet is a very low carbohydrate diet in which the majority of your calories come from fats and, to a lesser degree, proteins.
 In this regard it has been compared to the Atkins diet and other low-carb diets, though there are some specific variations and subtle differences that I’ll be going into below.

 Embarking on the keto diet will therefore mean drastically cutting back on your carbohydrate intake- especially the easily digested ones like sugar, pasta, white bread and so on which are known to cause large insulin spikes- and replacing it with lots of fat.
 Your body will then go into the metabolic state known as ketosis, which is the main goal of the keto diet.

 When your body is in ketosis, it becomes very efficient at creating energy by burning off your excess fat stores.
 Though it is often correctly reported that brain activity is heavily reliant on carbohydrates for energy, during ketosis your body will convert fat into ketones in the liver, which are a great energy supply for your brain.

 Obviously, using excess fat for energy will bring about a drastic weight loss as all your subcutaneous fat- and much of your visceral fat- is burned through.
 Alongside this, the keto diet removes the kinds of insulin spikes that are common with eating large quantities of carbohydrates, especially simpler forms, meaning that blood sugar and insulin levels will be stabilised and greatly reduced.